usingdatascience/DataScientistTest_072020/README.md

 ## Instructions

-To access the data and share your answers with us:
+**To access the data and share your answers with us:**

   - Download a copy of the data in this repository:
   - If you are familiar with GitHub, please clone the repository and push your work to your own repository.
-  - If you are completely new to GitHub, you can download the data using the green ‘Clone or download’ button and send your answers by email to <HED@uhb.nhs.uk>.
+  - If you are completely new to GitHub, you can download the data using the green ‘Code’ or ‘Clone or download’ buttons towards the top of this page, click on button and select ‘Download ZIP’, then send your answers by email to <HED@uhb.nhs.uk>.

+Git is a tool used within the HED Data Science work-flow, and small weighting will be added in-favour of using GitHub properly.

-Once you have downloaded the data/repository:
+**Once you have downloaded the data/repository:**

   - Load the `simulated_data.csv` file to your analysis environment of choice.
 We encourage the use of `R` and `Rmarkdown` in particular,